OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 Back in the `Layer Manager` window check that those two new raster maps are in the layer list and make sure that they are the only two which are ticked for display in the box to the left of the layer name.
-Right click on the elev.basins raster map layer name and select "Change opacity level".
+Right click on the "elev.basins" raster map layer name and select "Change opacity level".
 Set it to about 50% which will re-render the Map Display.
 Drag a map layer (such as the earlier shaded relief map) to lower down in the layer list if you wish for it to be drawn behind the other map layers, and tick it's box to